-Credit card balances surged to a new record in May, according to a federal government report released Monday.
+Credit card balances surged to a new record in May, according to the Federal Reserve

 Consumer revolving debt – primarily credit card balances – increased by $9.7 billion on a seasonally adjusted basis to $1.039 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 11.4 percent.